These tools help you to:

 Increase your online visibility > Make your publications more accessible > Track your citations > Distinguish you from other researchers

 An ORCID (Open Researcher and Contributor ID) provides you with an unique 16 digit identifier.
 It will not include any citation information for your publications.
+The University of Melbourne has mandated that all researchers need to have an ORCID profile.

 These identifiers are increasingly being used by journal publishers and funding bodies including the Australian Research Council to identify individual researchers.